voxpupuli/beaker-google/README.md

 Beaker library to use the Google hypervisor

-# How to use this wizardry
+# How to use this module

 This is a gem that allows you to use hosts with [Google Compute](https://cloud.google.com/compute) hypervisor with [Beaker](https://github.com/voxpupuli/beaker).